How to Avoid Paying Taxes on Savings Bonds

 Some options might help you avoid paying taxes on savings bond interest

-Savings bonds are a long-standing investment option.
-Many baby boomers and retirees prefer them for the safe, practical investments that they are.
-However, bonds do not earn interest forever.
-Eventually, they mature, and the Internal Revenue Service will require you to pay income taxes on the interest they have earned.
+Many baby boomers and retirees prefer to invest in savings bonds because they're safe, practical investments, but bonds don't earn interest forever.
+They eventually mature, and the Internal Revenue Service requires that you pay income tax on the interest they've earned.

-The IRS provides you with a couple of options.
-One of which might allow you to avoid paying any tax on the interest at all.
+The IRS provides you with a couple of options when that time comes, and one of them might let you avoid paying any tax on the interest at all.

 Savings Bonds Basics

 Series EE bonds are the most common type of bonds issued by the U.S. Treasury.
-They earn interest for 30 years if you keep them that long, and you have to hold them for at least one year or you will forfeit your investment.
-EE bonds sold today come with a paltry fixed interest rate of just 0.10 percent, but if you purchased them between May 1997 and April 2005, these are paying a variable rate of 2.56 percent as of the end of 2018.
+They earn interest for 30 years if you keep them that long, but you have to hold them for at least one year or you'll forfeit your investment.
+EE bonds come with a paltry fixed interest rate of just 0.10%, but they're paying a variable rate of 2.30% as of 2019 if you purchased them between May 1997 and April 2005.

 When Bond Interest Is Taxable

-There is one more catch.
+There's one more catch.
 You must treat all your EE bonds the same way.
-You cannot defer the interest on one and pay yearly on others.
+You can't defer the interest on one and pay yearly on others.

 The Education Tax Exclusion